-Fig. 5.
-Article-Specific Activities
+Fig. 6 Article-Specific Activities

-Work on this model continues, and it will be validated through interviews with experts such as editors of journals.
+Work on this model continues, and it will be validated through interviews with experts such as editors of journals and librarians.
 The modelling tool allows the inclusion of cost and duration data for activities.
 An attempt will be made to assemble cost data (on a per publication basis) from various sources, including surveys with editors of electronic journals.
-This will help in determining the life-cycle cost of various publishing business models (paper, electronic, free, subscription etc.).
+This will help in determining the lifecycle cost of various publishing business models (paper, paper&electronic, electronic only , free, subscription-based etc.).